A look at cloud integration, what it entails and how you can start planning your path.

 The rising demand for cloud integration

-The market for hybrid cloud integration platforms is expected to see a 14 percent compound annual growth rate by 2023, according to a Research and Markets report.
+The market for hybrid cloud integration platforms is expected to see a 14% compound annual growth rate between 2018 and 2023, according to a Research and Markets report.
 The drivers of this activity are many and varied.
 Some organizations are looking to use integrated resources to support real-time applications and services, while others are eyeing the increased automation capabilities for back-office and customer-facing platforms.
 Integrated clouds also provide better support for mobile applications and offer easier deployment and scalability options across the board.

 Additionally, integration should be comprehensive for all use cases involving the transfer of batch data to enterprise applications.
 This is particularly important for extremely heavy loads, as when data scientists pull new digital assets into their workflows or marketing teams track real-time events to gain new insights or launch new channels.